LELEC210X/LELEC210X/INSTALL.md

 if they refer to your Ubuntu-20.04 installation.
 If your host system is Ubuntu-20.04, perform them in both cases.
 Additionnally, some steps might be only required for some specific OSs, in which case it will be specified.

-Quick tips : Ubuntu terminal windows can be launched via the Ubuntu Launchpad, or with
+Quick tips: Ubuntu terminal windows can be launched via the Ubuntu Launchpad, or with
 <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>T</kbd>.

-### Ubuntu : Install Pip
+### Ubuntu - Install Pip

 Sometimes, Python is not shipped with its package installer, pip.